By Ruth A. Ringelstetter

 Several years ago, on the way to our younger sister’s house, we decided to pick her a bouquet of wildflowers, since those are her favorite.
 Coming down a side road not far from Joann’s house, we found some beautiful wildflowers growing near the road.
 We cut several different kinds of flowers for the vase, and they were gorgeous.

-We continued down the road, looking for more variety of wildflowers, but instead we came upon a sign for a protected prairie.
+We continued down the road, looking for more kinds of wildflowers, but instead we came upon a sign for a protected prairie.
 Uh oh.
 Needless to say, we didn’t cut any more flowers along that road!

 Over the years, we’ve moved quite a few things when they were in the way of a good photograph.
 It started years ago with a big green dumpster in front of a mill.
 I couldn’t believe it when Joann asked me if I would move it, but I do love a good photograph as much as she does.
 Since then we have moved many items out of the way so that modern items (usually ugly items) don’t appear in our photos.
 And we’re always very careful to remember to put things back exactly where they were.